 The 18-inch tyres on the Limited provide slightly better steering accuracy and grip, translating to more confident cornering.

-The Sport is designed purely for on-road driving, while the Longitude can handle light duty tracks or slippery surfaces, such as snow and gravel.
+The Sport is designed purely for on-road driving, while the Longitude and Limited can handle light duty tracks or slippery surfaces, such as snow and gravel.

-Even with their more advanced four-wheel drive systems, the Limited and Trailhawk don’t have the ability of dedicated off-roaders.
-That’s mainly because their car-derived suspension (it shares its architecture with an Alfa Romeo) is not as effective for handling very rough or rocky tracks.
+Even with its more advanced four-wheel drive system, the Trailhawk does not have the ability of a dedicated off-roader.
+That’s mainly because its car-derived suspension (it shares its architecture with an Alfa Romeo) is not as effective for handling very rough or rocky tracks.

-That said, the dual-range gearing fitted to both models helps in tricky conditions.
+That said, its dual-range gearing (also fitted to the former diesel Longitude) helps in tricky conditions.

-The Trailhawk’s taller suspension and solid underbody protection adds ground clearance and confidence.
-Its smart traction control system and locking rear differential controls wheelspin, delivering drive to the wheels with most grip.
-While the Trailhawk won’t match the likes of a Toyota LandCruiser or Jeep Wrangler off road, it is surprisingly capable across a broad range of surfaces and will easily out-perform key alternatives such as the Nissan X-Trail and Honda CR-V.
+In addition, the Trailhawk’s taller suspension and solid underbody protection adds ground clearance and confidence.
+And its smart traction control system and locking rear differential controls wheelspin, delivering drive to the wheels with most grip.
+While the Trailhawk won’t match the likes of a Toyota Prado or Jeep Wrangler off road, it is surprisingly capable across a broad range of surfaces and will easily out-perform key alternatives such as the Nissan X-Trail, Mazda CX-5 and Hyundai Tucson.

 There are rear air-conditioning vents, and it is easy to get in and out through the big rear doors.

 How is it for carrying stuff?Storage is a strong suit for the Cherokee, starting with various binnacles and cupholders in the front centre console.
 Door pockets are short but useful.

 All Cherokees except for the Sport get a handy storage binnacle under the front passenger’s seat.
 You get to it by lifting the seat base.

 The boot is short but relatively wide.
 It has cubby holes in each corner for small items, and a retractable luggage blind.